jtaylor98/AStar-Alg-Visualization/README.md

 # Instructions
 - The first click by users mouse will draw the starting point
 - The second click by users mouse will draw the end point
-- The following input by users mouse will draw the barriers
+- The following input by users mouse will draw barriers
     - Right clicking will erase any drawn points on the grid
 - Press SPACE BAR to start search algorithm
     - Algorithm will not start if a start and end point have not been selected
-- Once the algorithm is completed, the user is able to draw more barriers and restart the algorith if they so choose to
+- Once the algorithm is completed, the user is able to draw more barriers and restart the algorithm if they choose to
 - Press C to clear grid

 # Requirements